tteeoo/rco/README.md

-# rco
+# rco: rusty configurer

-WIP.
 A niche tool for managing configuration files, specifically geared towards minimal linux installations.

-I mainly am making this to learn rust, although it is genuinely useful, atleast to me.
+I mainly made this to learn rust, although it is genuinely useful, atleast to me.

 This is a (better) remake of my project <a href="https://github.com/tteeoo/rco">comma</a> which is writen in C.